Black church: Twentieth Century

-Black churches held a leadership role in the American Civil Rights Movement.
-Their history as a centers of strength for the black community made them natural leaders in this moral struggle.
+Black churches held a leadership role in the American civil rights movement.
+Their history as centers of strength for the black community made them natural leaders in this moral struggle.
 In addition they had often served as links between the black and white worlds.
-Notable minister-activists of the 1950s and 1960s included Martin Luther King Jr., Ralph David Abernathy, Bernard Lee, Fred Shuttlesworth, Wyatt Tee Walker and C. T. Vivian.
+Notable minister-activists of the 1950s and 1960s included Martin Luther King Jr., Ralph David Abernathy, Bernard Lee, Fred Shuttlesworth, Wyatt Tee Walker, C. T. Vivian, and Fr.
+Ted Hesburgh, who would later be recruited by President Johnson to help craft the legislation that would later become the 1964 Civil Rights Act.
+During this movement, many African American Baptists split over using black churches as political centers alongside spiritual centers; this led to the formation of the Progressive National Baptist Convention.